droukin-jobs/smartpay01/README.md

 Not implemented features:
  - JSON POST input to create terminals
  - JSON POST input to update transactions
- - comprehencive main program testing
+ - comprehensive main program testing

 2. COMPILE

 There are two libraries used in this project:

  a. libmicrohttpd
   - https://www.gnu.org/software/libmicrohttpd/
   - provides web server API